Kaiede/docker-minecraft-bedrock-backup/README.md

 Make sure to put each server under the correct heading, as doing live backups is slightly different for each, and the service needs to know which type it is working with.

 > NOTE: The previous "servers" list is supported via backwards-compatibility, but has been deprecated.
-It's recommended you update to using
+It's recommended you update to using the containers structure instead.

+Currently, the schedule only supports the `interval` setting.
+This can be set to be in terms of seconds, minutes or hours.
+So `600s`, `60m` or `3h` are all valid ways to specify the interface.

 The basic trim settings above will keep backups for 14 days, only keep 1 backup per day after 2 days, and always keep a minimum of 2 backups per world.
 Trimming is [discussed in detail here](doc/TOOL_CONFIG.md).